Puppygames/thjson/README.md

 Enter THJSON.

 THJSON looks almost exactly like HJSON - it is in fact a superset of HJSON, which itself is a superset of JSON.
-The extra bit is the addition of a class name before a map (maps are objects that are enclosed in {} parentheses):
+The extra bit is the addition of a class name in round brackets before a map (maps are objects that are enclosed in {} parentheses):

-    left_hand: sword {
+    left_hand: (sword) {
         damage: 3
         weight: 1kg
     }